kumahq/kuma-website/docs/docs/1.3.1/documentation/configuration.md

 # Configuration

-Kuma has several parts that are configured separately.
+You configure the control plane, data plane, and CLI (kumactl) for Kuma separately.
+Here's what to do.

-## kuma-cp
+## Control plane

-The control plane can be configured in two ways
+You can configure the control plane:
-1) By environment variables
+- With environment variables
-2) By YAML configuration file
+- With a YAML configuration file

 Environment variables take precedence over a YAML configuration file.

-You can find a reference configuration in the `conf/kuma-cp.conf.yml` file distributed with the Kuma package.
+The Kuma package includes a reference configuration, at `conf/kuma-cp.conf.yml`.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes (kumactl)"